IterativePSFPhotometry#

 localbkg_estimatorLocalBackground or None, optional

 The object used to estimate the local background around each source.
 If None, then no local background is subtracted.
 The local_bkg values in init_params override this keyword.
+This option should be used with care, especially in crowded fields where the fit_shape of sources overlap (see Notes below).

 aperture_radiusfloat, optional